Consensys/quorum/docs/Privacy/Tessera/Tessera Services/Keys/Keys.md

     ```
     All options have been overriden here but only the options you wish to alter from their defaults need to be provided.

-!!! note
+## Using alternative curve key types
-    By default the `-updatepassword` commands can be used to update the password of [NaCl](https://nacl.cr.yp.to/) compatible keys.
+By default the `-keygen` and `-updatepassword` commands generate and update [NaCl](https://nacl.cr.yp.to/) compatible keys.

-    As of Tessera v0.10.2, the `--encryptor.type=EC` CLI option can be provided to update keys of different types.
+As of Tessera v0.10.2, the `--encryptor.type=EC` CLI option can be provided to generate/update keys of different types.
 See [encryptor config](../../../Configuration/Configuration Overview/#encryptor-supporting-alternative-curves-in-tessera) for more details.